Gregor Balažic

-Gregor Balažic (born 12 February 1988) is a Slovenian professional footballer who plays as a central defender for Slovenian PrvaLiga club Mura.
+Gregor Balažic (born 12 February 1988) is a retired Slovenian professional footballer who played as a central defender.

 In Slovenia, he played for Mura and Gorica.
-He had spells abroad in Spain, Ukraine, Serbia, Russia and Cyprus, notably having a five-year spell with Karpaty Lviv in the Ukrainian Premier League and winning the 2014–15 Serbian SuperLiga with Partizan.
+He had spells abroad in Spain, Ukraine, Serbia, Russia and Cyprus, notably having a four-year spell with Karpaty Lviv in the Ukrainian Premier League and winning the 2014–15 Serbian SuperLiga with Partizan.

 Balažic represented Slovenia at all youth levels, and made his senior debut in 2013.

 Club career

 Early career

 Born in Murska Sobota, Balažic came through the youth academy of Mura, who went defunct in 2005.
 He made his first-team debut at the age of 17 in a 2–1 home league win against Zagorje on 30 April 2005, during the club's last competitive season.

 In the summer of 2005, Balažic was transferred to Benfica of Portugal.
 Until his departure two years later, he played exclusively for their youth sides.